Children playing in the sand

 Lizard

-Unspoilt Nature: s’Albufera d’es Grau
+Unspoilt nature: s’Albufera d’es Grau

 An impressive 5,000 hectare nature reserve extends across the north-east of the island, known as the green heart of the Menorca Biosphere Reserve.
 It narrowly escaped being built over in the 1970s and is now a real paradise for many endemic plant and animal species thanks to its unique weather conditions, a unique combination of wind, drought and salt.
 A hike through lush nature will reveal fish eagles, cormorants and water turtles that live and nest in the lagoon.
 Tip: set a challenge: who will be first to discover the Menorcan lizard?